crweiner/hacktoberfest-swag-list/README.md

 - **Swag** : TShirts
 - **Requirements**: Contribute code to the [Erxes](https://github.com/erxes/erxes) open source marketing software.
-- **How to sign up**: [Grab an issue](https://github.com/erxes/erxes/issues) fork the repo ,fix the issue and raise the Pull Request.
-Once pull request is merged fill out the form at [Swag Request Form](https://erxes.io/hubspot-alternative-erxes-swag)
+- **How to sign up**: [Grab an issue](https://github.com/erxes/erxes/issues) fork the repo, fix the issue and raise the Pull Request.
+Once pull request is merged, fill out the form at [Swag Request Form](https://erxes.io/hubspot-alternative-erxes-swag)
 - **Notes**: If you have any questions or need help with anything,please read [Contributing.md](https://github.com/erxes/erxes/blob/master/CONTRIBUTING.md) or join their channel at [Erxes Community](https://community.erxes.io/register/Gw4WRJnk9fSbyAXTq).
 They'll gladly help you.
 See the [blog post](https://erxes.io/hubspot-alternative-erxes-swag/) for more details.

 ### G